 :::

-Current Location Home > City Government > City News
+> City Government

 Japan-Taiwan Exchange Association Chief Representative Mikio Numata visited Taichung City Call today (12th) to meet with Mayor Shiow-yen Lu and discuss various issues.
 Representative Numata commended Taichung's rapid population growth and consumer purchasing power; he also hopes that there will be more opportunities to cooperate with the City Hall in the future.
 According to Mayor Lu, Taiwan holds a friendly relationship with Japan, and Taichung has interacted frequently with numerous Japanese cities.
 Recently, Tomamu and Okura Nikko Hotels have invested to open hotels in Taichung, and the City Hall will strive to take care of these Japanese enterprises and the Japanese expatriates.